infojam-james/Test-Cases/First-Aid/first-aid-6.md

 2 Enter new content in any field(s)

-3 Click the 'Undo' button *(this will prompt a pop-up box asking for confirmation)*
+3 Click the 'Undo' button *(this will prompt a pop-up box asking 'Are you sure you wish to undo?
+All unsaved changes will be lost.')*

 4 Click the 'Confirm undo' button in the confirmation box